Animal Rights Resources

 Last Chance for Animals

-Last Chance for Animals (LCA) is an international, non-profit organization dedicated to eliminating animal exploitation through education, investigations, legislation, and media attention.
-LCA believes that animals are highly sentient creatures who exist for their own reasons independent of their service to humans; they should not be made to suffer for the latter.
-LCA opposes the use of animals in food and clothing production, scientific experimentation, and entertainment and promotes a cruelty-free lifestyle and the ascription of rights to non-human beings.
+Last Chance for Animals (LCA) is an international, nonprofit organization dedicated to eliminating animal exploitation through education, investigations, legislation, and media attention.
+It believes that animals are highly sentient creatures who exist for their own reasons independent of their service to humans; they should not be made to suffer for the latter.
+LCA opposes the use of animals in food and clothing production, scientific experimentation, and entertainment, and promotes a cruelty-free lifestyle and the ascription of rights to non-human beings.

 Mercy for Animals